trupti-08/DevOps_Project2/README.md

 - Commit and push changes to the repository.

 **1️⃣4️⃣ Create Jenkins Pipeline to Automate Tasks**

+- Create a Jenkinsfile to perform the following:

+  - Checkout code from GitHub.

+  - Build Docker image and push to Docker Hub.

+  - Deploy to Kubernetes.

+    [jenkinsfile(jenkins/jenkinsfile)]

 **1️⃣5️⃣ Automate Pipeline Using GitHub Webhooks**